-A healthy diet can be a powerful force against colon disorders
+A healthy diet can help protect against colon disorders

 Just as diet can have a positive or negative impact on heart, brain and bone health, your colon's overall health can be affected by what you eat.